First Samurai: Development

 Prioritizing sound effect design over a soundtrack was a design decision made in part due to memory restrictions, as well as Vivid Images' belief that 'subtle' sound effects would 'add more atmosphere'.
 Due to memory restrictions, the protagonist's sprites are separated into pieces, e.g. the limbs, torso, and legs are stored separately; this also allows animations to be made easier, as rather than create a new sprite for a different animation, it could be created from existing sprites 'pieced together'.
-At the stage of development at which the interview was conducted, The First Samurai had 105 different limb sprites, and 30 different animations using those sprites.
-A level taking place in a sewer was scrapped before release due to memory restrictions, particularly due to the level's 'running water' sprites, stated to take up 'almost as much memory' as the protagonist's sprite.
+At the stage of development when the interview was conducted, The First Samurai had 105 different limb sprites, and 30 different animations using those sprites.
+A level taking place in a sewer was scrapped before release because of memory restrictions, particularly due to the level's 'running water' sprites, stated to take up 'almost as much memory' as the protagonist's sprite.
 The First Samurai runs at 25 frames per second, as a Vivid Images team member expressed that "We decided not to go for 50 frames because it's got too many limitations.
 You can't have huge areas of sprites and animation if you want that kind of speed."

 The Amiga version of First Samurai cost 'around 84' Deutschmark in 1992, and was released on two floppy disks.